 The Fund will, under normal circumstances, invest at least 80% of its total assets in securities of the Index.
-The Index is designed to track the performance of companies that derive at least 50% of their revenue and/or assets from mining, exploration, development, or production of lithium.
-The Index generally consists of from 40 to 50 constituents.
+The Index is designed to track the performance of companies that derive at least 50% of their revenue and/or assets from (i) mining, exploration, development, production, recycling, refining, or smelting of energy transition materials ("Energy Transition Mining Companies"); (ii) investments in energy transition materials that represent all or a significant portion of their assets; (iii) earning energy transition materials royalties; and/or (iv) supplying energy transition materials (together with Energy Transition Mining Companies, "Energy Transition Companies").
+The Index generally consists of from 100 to 120 constituents.
+Under normal circumstances, the Fund will invest at least 80% of its net assets, plus the amount of borrowings for investment purposes, in Energy Transition Mining Companies.
 This investment policy may be changed without shareholder approval, upon 60 days' notice to shareholders.

-The universe of eligible index components includes exchange-listed equity securities of companies that have or expect to have a significant portion of their business operations related to lithium.
+The universe of eligible index components includes exchange-listed equity securities of companies that have or expect to have a significant portion of their business operations related to energy transition materials.
+Energy transition materials are metals and raw materials that are essential to the transition to a less carbon intensive economy.
+These materials are critical for the energy transition from fossil fuels to cleaner energy sources and technologies and include, but are not limited to uranium, copper, lithium, nickel, cobalt, graphite, manganese, rare earths, and silver.
 Such companies are identified through the use of a proprietary selection methodology that may include a review of industry publications, sell side research, and fundamental research, as well as meetings with management.
 Companies in this eligible universe are included in the Index subject to the following restrictions: